 How To Bulk Import Posts From Blogs & RSS

-RSS feeds allow SmarterQueue to create social posts from your favourite blogs without you having to find each post individually.
+RSS feeds allow SmarterQueue to create social posts from your favorite blogs without you having to find each post individually.

-In the search box, type the web address for the blog whose posts you’re looking to import.
-You don’t need to worry about finding RSS feeds, SmarterQueue does that automatically.
+3. In the search box, type the web address for the blog whose posts you’re looking to import and press 'Enter' - you don’t need to worry about finding RSS feeds, SmarterQueue does that automatically!

-SmarterQueue will then fetch the most recent posts.
-Most blogs have about 10-20 posts saved in their RSS feed.
+SmarterQueue will then fetch the most recent posts from the provided source.

-The bulk editor box will make bulk changes to all the posts you import.
+4. The 'Bulk Editor Box' will make bulk changes to all of the posts that you import.
+You may select all/none or just the ones you want.

 - Toggle Evergreen on and off